hkershaw-brown/DART/.github/ISSUE_TEMPLATE/feature_request.md

 For example, " I'm always frustrated when [...]"

 **Describe the your prefered solution**
-Please provide enough details here to help people have a discussion about your proposal
+Please provide enough detail here to help people have a discussion about your proposal

 **Describe any alternatives you have considered**
 List any alternative solutions or workarounds you have considered.